rsabackground-01

 3. Interpersonal and Soft Skills Development

-Scroll down to learn more about the eligibility and requirements of Ready, Set, App!
+Scroll down to learn more about Ready, Set, App!

-Ready, Set, App! interns are high school students from across the state who are experienced and passionate about computer science.
-They are assigned as mentors to the teams competing in the competition to provide insight and guidance to them as they develop their apps.
+Ready, Set, App! believes in meaningful work-based learning opportunities for students and that is why we host the Ready, Set, App! internship.
+This is a paid internship opportunity for high school students interested in sharing their passion for STEM.
+After a competitive application process, our 2023-2024 team of interns were chosen.
+These interns are from across the state and have a host of skills, from coding to graphic design to video editing and more.
+They are assigned as mentors to the teams in this competition to provide insight and guidance to them as they develop their apps.
 They will meet with teams on a regular basis to track progress and answer questions, helping them overcome any obstacles on their pathway to success.
-This help can include anything from tips on time management, troubleshooting code, providing insight on designs, and more.
-They're a vital resource in this competition and we are so excited to have them on board!
+They're a vital resource to this competition and we’re happy to have this team of hardworking, dedicated individuals.

 RSA is designed in three phases: